Aliases for MTNR1B Gene

 GeneCards Summary for MTNR1B Gene

 MTNR1B (Melatonin Receptor 1B) is a Protein Coding gene.
-Diseases associated with MTNR1B include idiopathic scoliosis and scoliosis.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
-GO annotations related to this gene include G-protein coupled receptor activity and melatonin receptor activity.
-An important paralog of this gene is GPR50.
+Diseases associated with MTNR1B include Type 2 Diabetes Mellitus and Idiopathic Scoliosis.
+Among its related pathways are Peptide ligand-binding receptors and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and melatonin receptor activity.
+An important paralog of this gene is MTNR1A.

 UniProtKB/Swiss-Prot Summary for MTNR1B Gene

 High affinity receptor for melatonin.
 Likely to mediate the reproductive and circadian actions of melatonin.
 The activity of this receptor is mediated by pertussis toxin sensitive G proteins that inhibit adenylate cyclase activity.